madelyneriksen/madelyneriksen.com/content/posts/react-library-tutorial.md

 npm i --save-dev react react-dom
 ```

-I'm not a fan of blindly installing software, so let's talk about each of these packages and why we need them:
+Let's talk about each of these packages and why we need them!

 * `@babel/core` - This is the main Babel package for transpiling
 * `@babel/cli` - Command line wrapper for Babel